 The .png file type is going to have a transparent background.
 These are great to save to your phone so that you can add your logo to quotes for social media, a great way to continue to build brand recognition ;) A few apps I recommend for creating graphics are Word Swagg and Canva.
 These two apps are easy to use and provide endless options for creating graphics without having to hire someone to create them for you.
 Click here to get your first 30 days of Canva pro for free!
 (There is a free version, but the pro version has so many incredible features, like resizing, more font options, free stock photos, and more.)
 Want to see how Canva works first?
 Click here to read my blog post, "How to Create Content that Builds Brand Recognition".

 Lastly, the .jpg file type will have a white background or a colored background.
 These file types are generally not as high res as a .png.
 Note: PNG stands for Portable Network Graphic, with so-called "lossless" compression.
 That means that the image quality was the same before and after the "compression" or download.
 JPG stands for Joint Photographic Experts Group, with so-called "lossy" compression.
 Meaning the more times you download the same .jpg file the more blurry it will get.
 Even though the .jpg file isn't as great as a .png I still include it because some websites or apps still only give you the option to upload as a .jpg.
 If you can upload a file as a png, always go that route to make sure your image is uploaded in the clearest, crispest form.

-How should I announce the new logo and branding on socials?
+How should I announce the new logo and branding on social media?

 Having a new logo and branding for your business is an exciting announcement!
-When you open your Google Drive folder, you'll see social graphics and a mini branding board specifically for this announcement post.
-When I share a new logo design I tend to put in the caption "Which color is your favorite?" and I'll post multiple images that almost are identically, but the backgrounds are different.
+When you open your Google Drive folder, you'll see social graphics and made specifically for this announcement post.
+When I share a new logo design I tend to put in the caption "Which color is your favorite?" and I'll post multiple images that are almost identically, but the backgrounds are different.
 Each background color is your brand color.
 That way your audience gets to visually connect with your new brand colors and share which color is their favorite!
-Using a description that asks your audiences' opinion is a great way to create engagement on the post, which will allow more people to see it!
+Using a description that asks your audiences' opinion is a great way to create engagement on the post, which will help more people to see it.

-If you know you'll be getting merchandise made create a mock up of what it will look like and post to get your audience excited!
+If you know you'll be getting merchandise made, create a mock up of what it will look like and post a preview to get your audience excited!
 How?
-Find a photo of someone wearing a blank t-shirt in the color you plan to buy for your merchandise, save that file, and go to Canva.com, upload the t-shirt picture and one of your .png files.
-You can then drag your logo over top of the shirt picture and make sure it's lined up the way you would want it printed on the shirt and download the file to post on your social media as a fun sneak peek!
-Creating a mock up for a t-shirt design is fairly simple and is another great way to showcase what you'll soon be offering your audience.
+Find a photo of someone wearing a blank t-shirt in the color you plan to buy for your merchandise, save that file, and go to Canva.com, upload the t-shirt picture and one of your .png logo files.
+You can then drag your logo over top of the shirt picture and make sure it's lined up the way you would want it printed on the shirt and download the file, as a png ;) then post on your social media as a fun sneak peek!
+Creating a mock up for a t-shirt design is a simple and great way to showcase what you'll soon be offering your audience.
 Here's an example of one of my clients doing just this:

 Photo Source: Instagram @bluegrassbernedoodles